Eight Different Running Workouts - Why and How You Need to Do These Workouts

 The main reason behind doing interval runs is to train your muscles in taking up oxygen from the blood.
 At high speed, your heart is required to work harder.
 It pumps more blood (with in it oxygen) to your muscles.
 Your muscles then need to make sure they absorb that oxygen as well as possible, so they can continue functioning well.

-Before you start doing intervals, my recommendation is that you should be able to run at easy pace for at least one hour.
+Before you start doing intervals, my recommendation is that you should be able to run at easy pace for at least 45 minutes to an hour.

 You may feel that you want to do intervals earlier on.
 It's your choice.
-I make this recommendation in order to highlight how important the first two running workouts are.
-Without that foundation, intervals are less useful.
+I make this recommendation in order to highlight how important easy running and tempo running are.
+Without a strong foundation, intervals are a little less useful.

 Interval sessions are taxing, hard sessions.
 Too many of them in a week will make it too hard to put other tough workouts (long runs, lactate treshold runs) into your running schedule.
-So, I'd always recommend that you do only one interval session per week.
+So, I'd always recommend that you do a maximum of one interval session per week.

 Click on the link to learn more: